Overview of Protein Assays Methods

 Inaccuracy resulting from a small amount of interfering substance can be eliminated by preparing the protein standard in the same buffer as the protein being assayed.
 For higher, incompatible levels of interfering substances, other strategies are necessary:

 - Choose a different protein assay method or a version of the same assay method that includes components to overcome the interference.

 - Dialyze or desalt the sample to remove interfering substances that are small (i.e., less than 1000 daltons), such as reducing agents.

-- Precipitate the protein in TCA or other appropriate reagent, remove the solution containing the interfering component, and then redissolve the protein for analysis.
+- Precipitate the protein in TCA or other appropriate reagent, remove the solution containing the interfering component, and then re-dissolve the protein for analysis.
 This illustration provides an overview of how protein dialysis methods are used to remove substances that may contaminate protein samples and interfere with downstream applications.